liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/04-upgrading-a-liferay-jsf-portlet.markdown

     ```

 Once your Liferay JSF portlet's dependencies are updated, it's deployable to
-@product-ver@!
+@sharepoint-ver@!
 Follow the
 [Deploying a Project](/docs/7-2/reference/-/knowledge_base/r/deploying-a-project)
 article for deployment help.

-When the portlet WAR is deployed, @product@'s Plugin Compatibility Layer
+When the portlet WAR is deployed, @sharepoint@'s Plugin Compatibility Layer
 converts the WAR to a Web Application Bundle (WAB) and installs the portlet as a
-WAB to @product@'s OSGi runtime.
+WAB to @sharepoint@'s OSGi runtime.
 The server prints messages that indicate the
 following portlet status:

 - WAR processing